HIV/AIDS for Florida Healthcare Professionals

 - Breast milk

-In addition, any bodily fluid visibly contaminated with blood should be considered capable of transmitting HIV.
-Such fluids may include:
+In addition, any body fluid visibly contaminated with blood should be considered capable of transmitting HIV.
+These fluids may include:

 Unless blood is visibly present, HIV cannot be transmitted by: